JakeEstrada/Paarth/README.md

   - Built calendar scheduling for jobs with recurrence rules (daily/weekly/monthly/yearly) and crew notes.
   - Integrated with Google Calendar via OAuth 2.0, mapping jobs to calendar events and storing `googleEventId` plus sync status for future updates/deletion.
   - Hardened the integration with explicit error states and clear configuration via environment variables.

+- **Twilio communications integration**
+  - Added Twilio support to power business communications from within operational workflows.
+  - Structured communication events so outreach and follow-up actions can be tracked alongside customer and job history.

+- **Plaid-powered financial tracking**
+  - Integrated Plaid to connect financial account data into the operations context.
+  - Extended the platform's finance view beyond job values by supporting bank-linked tracking workflows for a clearer business-wide financial picture.

 - **Task & priority system with urgent workflows**
   - Implemented a unified task model that can optionally attach to jobs and customers, with typed priorities and categories (e.g. follow‑up, schedule_install).